riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 <img src="../images/posts/photo-blog-part-2/sec-04.png" class="img-responsive" />

-We can see that he now has the delete icon showing up on the image.
+We can see that he now has the delete icon showing up on Bob's image.

 Even worse he can successfully delete the image.